Contains the active ingredient amiodarone (as amiodarone hydrochloride)

 family history of thyroid disorders.

-Some medicines may interact with amiodarone.
+Some medicines and amiodarone may interfere with each other.
 These include:

-medicines used for the heart and blood pressure such as, beta-blocking agents, calcium
+beta-blocking agents or calcium antagonists used for the heart and blood pressure

 stimulant laxatives used to treat constipation